May 23rd, 2026 - 10:00 AM - 12:00 PM

 The Gallery at Main Street Station is dedicated to fostering inclusivity and meaningful dialogue through art.
 Each exhibition is curated to reflect and celebrate the diversity of our community, creating space for connection, reflection, and shared experience.

 Join us for monthly exhibitions featuring local artists alongside educational installations designed to engage and inform.
-The upcoming Unconditional Love art show by Joshua Barber will be held on May 8th, 2026.
+The upcoming Unconditional Love artist talk by Joshua Barber and Chris Busse will be held on May 23rd, 2026.

 The gallery is open daily from 8:00 AM to 5:00 PM.